 Held during the Annual Convention, this day-long program provides high school students with a chance to learn about careers in the legal profession.
-The goal of this program is to increase the number of diverse students applying to and being admitted to our nation's law schools by providing them with resources and knowledge about what it takes to become a lawyer.
-Participants attend various workshops on the application/admissions process, trying cases and legal profession options.
+This program aims to increase the number of diverse students applying to and being admitted to our nation’s law schools by providing them with resources and knowledge about what it takes to become a lawyer.
+Participants attend various workshops on the application/admissions process, trying cases, and legal profession options.
 The students will also participate in mock trial competitions.
 The program culminates with an awards presentation.

 During the 2010-2011 bar year the National Bar Association published a pamphlet entitled, “How the Law Treats You Differently When You Turn 18.”
-This publication was apart of the National Bar Association’s “Lifting as We Climb” series and is intended to inform, not advise, persons about certain rights and responsibilities they gain when they turn 18.
+This publication was a part of the National Bar Association’s “Lifting as We Climb” series and is intended to inform, not advise, persons about certain rights and responsibilities they gain when they turn 18.
 During some bar years, a Youth Empowerment Symposium was held at various National Bar Association meetings.
-These symposium featured an in-depth look at the National Bar Association publication “How the Law Treats You Differently When You Turn 18,” informative session on bullying and teen dating violence and civic education in the nation’s School and seminar related to deconstructing the school-to-prison pipeline.
+This symposium featured an in-depth look at the National Bar Association publication “How the Law Treats You Differently When You Turn 18,” an informative session on bullying and teen dating violence and civic education in the nation’s schools, and a seminar related to deconstructing the school-to-prison pipeline.

 Law Academy: Constitution Day